✦ NEW 2026 babysitter rates updated — national average $18–$23/hr See rates →

 $16–$21/hr

-1–2 years babysitting with references.
-Comfortable being left alone with children.
+1–2 years with references.
+Comfortable alone.

 Experienced